meza/trance-stack/README.md

 and set up a new project.

 When you have your project set up, head to the workspace settings > API Keys section.
-We're only unterested in the server-side keys.
+We're only interested in the server-side keys.
 Copy the `API Key` and paste it set the `SPLIT_SERVER_TOKEN` variable in the `.env` file.

 Go to https://github.com/meza/trance-stack/settings/secrets/actions and add the Auth0 secrets with the same name as the